Venya2104/Venya-Jeevan-/README.md

 ### A Text Based Game with Twine

-- **WHOOPS YOU GOT KILLED!:**
+- **WHOOPS YOU GOT KILLED!**
 - **Whoops You Got Killed, is a text based non linear, choice based game.
 It is about a out of context plot which takes you through a journey where you get killed randomly depending on the choice you make.
 Throughout the story there are various choices that you can make but only one of the choices will take you to the end of the story after you finish a quest.
-It is a unserious fun plot and its made to go at a fast phase.:**
+It is a unserious fun plot and its made to go at a fast phase.**

 ### Thématiques de Recherche

 - **Quick and simple , questional but attention grabbing short stories.
-Unfiltered and uncensored kind of humour. :**
+Unfiltered and uncensored kind of humour.**
 - **Well I chose this genre of story to work with because my mind flows freely when I am coming up with things like this.
 My usual calculated, thought out planning process is juxtoposed when I am able to just get in there and start building something and see where it goes, instead of deciding a end result and then working on it.
-The fact that I didn't have to have everything figure out in the beginning itself helped me stay sane. :**
+The fact that I didn't have to have everything figure out in the beginning itself helped me stay sane.**

 ## Twine and CSS

 - **Being very new to digital sofware and even newer to code this was something that kept my interest in learning going.
-I love figuring out things that are new to me, that I am not good at yet so it was plus.:**
+I love figuring out things that are new to me, that I am not good at yet so it was plus.**
-- **I learned to format my story with CSS, I have basic understanding of basic codes, all of which I didnt't end up using for creating this game, My got to learn in none the less. :**
+- **I learned to format my story with CSS, I have basic understanding of basic codes, all of which I didnt't end up using for creating this game, My got to learn in none the less.**

 ## Références Artistiques

 - **I think personally for me, the relevance is that I got to understand how code works, how linking files and sources works.
 Its a game that is laid back, fun and out of the box wack.
-It is something that can come in very handy to play just to get a breather and unwind. :**
+It is something that can come in very handy to play just to get a breather and unwind.**
 - **I got to now an insane amount of game creators through this project, I think my favorite rght now should be Pipin Bar and creaters from crows crows crows.
 The temple of no was the biggest inspiration for this project.
-I would have played that game atleast 7 times to understand the creation of it better.  :**
+I would have played that game atleast 7 times to understand the creation of it better.**